SimonCropp/MarkdownSnippets/readme.md

 There is a secondary convention that leverages the use of a directory named `mdsource`.
 Where `.source.md` files are placed in a `mdsource` sub-directory, the `mdsource` part of the file path will be removed when calculating the target path.
 This allows the `.source.md` to be grouped in a sub directory and avoid cluttering up the main documentation directory.

-When using `mdsource` convention, all references to other files, such as links and images, should specify the full path from the root of the repository.
+When using the `mdsource` convention, all references to other files, such as links and images, should specify the full path from the root of the repository.
 This will allow those links to work correctly in both the source and generated markdown files.
 Relative paths cannot work for both the source and the target file.

 ## Defining Snippets